-For every call that you make to a prospect, number it sequentially; if you contact the prospect (or someone who has the ability to set an appointment) directly, circle the number; and if you schedule an appointment, place a checkmark through the circled number in that box.
-If a prospect returns your call circle the next open box and put a checkmark in that box if an appointment is set.
+For every attempt you make to a prospect, mark it with a (P = Phone, E = Email, T = Text) to determine which type of effort attempted.
+If you contact the prospect (or someone who has the ability to set the appointment) directly, circle the Letter used.
+If you scheduled an appointment with that person, place a checkmark through the circled Letter in that box.
+If a prospect returns your attempt circle the next open box and put a checkmark in that box if an appointment is set.

+Attempts = Letter (P,E,T)

+Contacts = Circles

-Dials = Numbers Reached = Circles Appts.
-Set = Check-marks
+Meetings Set = Check-marks